Berkshire's Buffett says firm has cut U.S. catastrophe insurance

-NEW YORK (Reuters) - Berkshire Hathaway (BRKa.N) chairman and chief executive Warren Buffett said on Friday that his firm had eliminated most of its catastrophe insurance business in the United States.
+NEW YORK, March 14 (Reuters) - Berkshire Hathaway chairman and chief executive Warren Buffett said on Friday that his firm had eliminated most of its catastrophe insurance business in the United States.

 Citing a decrease in interest rates, Buffett told cable television network CNBC: “We actually in the United States have almost eliminated our catastrophe insurance business.”